 Blade held in place with 3 brass rivets

-Ergonomic walnut handle is comfortable to hold for excellent control
+Ergonomic walnut handle for excellent control

 Includes a lifetime warranty